 The results shown in Figure 4 illustrate how end-to-end 32G FC reduced the elapsed completion time for a series of 22 queries by 46%, from 1,863 seconds with 16G Fibre Channel to 999 seconds with 32G Fibre Channel.

 Figure 5 illustrates the aggregate throughput over time while the series of database query tests were running.
 The dips in the graph indicate where HammerDB recorded the results and restarted each of the 22 queries.
 The peaks illustrate how the 32G FC storage network sustained rates of 6.16 GB/sec, about twice as fast as the 16G FC network (3.14 GB/sec).

 Real-time analytics, AI, and ML are increasing business insight and agility and driving greater revenue and customer satisfaction.
 Faster analytics mean faster answers and better business decisions.

-ESG validated that the IBM 9150 solution with the 32G IBM b-type storage networking and Emulex 32G FC technology accelerated decision support query time by 46% and increased throughput by 96%.
+ESG validated that the IBM FlashSystem 9200 with the 32G IBM b-type storage networking and Emulex 32G FC technology accelerated decision support query time by 46% and increased throughput by 96% compared with 16G technology.
 By utilizing the full bandwidth of end-to-end 32G Fibre Channel, organizations can optimize revenue and increase customer satisfaction.

 Online Transaction Processing (OLTP) Performance